OVERVIEW: The Bureau of Creative Works is a small collective of filmmakers who seek to bridge the gap between short films and engaged audiences.

 IP TAKE: This funder is a great resource for makers of short films who can stretch a small budget.

-PROFILE: The Bureau of Creative Works is a film collective that works to bridge the gap between filmmakers and engaged audiences.
+PROFILE: The Bureau of Creative Works is a film collective that works to bridge the gap between filmmakers and engaged audiences and seeks to support and premier “the best independent filmmakers working in short film.”
 The bureau supports independent creators of short films through its Short Film Grant program.

 The Bureau of Creative Works announces open calls for submissions throughout the year.
 Selected filmmakers should expect to be contacted by the bureau four to six weeks after the official submission window closes.